Thatoddone1/count-to-xxx-number/README.md

 # count to xxx number
- I made a scrip to count to xxx number s
+ I made a scrip to count to xxx number